Author of The Last Prince of the Mexican Empire, etc.

 by President Andrew Jackson's Indian Removal Act of 1830.
 Thirdly,

-demand came from pioneers, those heading from all points east,
+demand came from pioneers, those heading from all points east

-them through on their way to and from Mexico.
+their way to and from Mexico.

 "Sometimes in small parties, sometimes in big war bands, they moved from one target to another, living off the land while sacking ranches, haciendas, villages, towns, and mining communities.
 They drove off entire horse and mule herds; captured women and children; and butchered cattle, pigs, sheep, and goats for food.
 To suppress resistance, they killed Mexican men, burned houses, destroyed food storages, and slaughtered animals they could not take and did not need."

 Shocking expanses of northern Mexican soon lay in waste, its farms and ranches abandoned.
 "The all-important Chihuahua road had become an Indian plunder trail, commerce was paralyzed, and mines languished unused."

 By the end of the 1840s, the U.S. Army marched down through northern Mexico, encountering surprisingly little resistance, and in some cases, assistance, and occupied Mexico City itself.
 By the 1848 Treaty of Guadalupe Hidalgo, Mexico ceded to the United States territories that are today the states of Arizona, California, Nevada, New Mexico, Utah, and parts of Colorado and Wyoming.
 And here again, asserts Hämäläinen, it was "Native American expansion that paved the way for the Anglo-American one."
 The US-Mexican War was in fact, "a display of both United States and Comanche power."